Thank you for attending our 2024 Producer’s Event!

 Harvest Options

-Our approved harvesters have limits of how many animals we can receive a week and that pushes their harvest schedule out several months, make your appointments early!
+Our approved harvesters have limits of how many animals we can receive a week and that pushes their harvest schedule out several months, so make your appointments early!
 Feel free to contact more than one to see when they are scheduling animals.
 If you are bringing less animals than what you originally scheduled for or are double booked with two harvesters, please contact the harvester so other producers have a chance to bring animals in.

 Below is a list of harvest options for both USDA inspected and Not For Sale options.
 During peak season, it may take months to get your animals scheduled, so call as early as possible.
 We coordinate weekly deliveries of the animal carcasses.
 We do not accept self-kills or drop-offs.